gtworek/Priv2Admin/README.md

 If the goal can be achived multiple ways, the priority is
 1. Using built-in commands
-2. Using PowerShell
+2. Using PowerShell (only if a working script exists)
-3. Using non-OS tools not reported by VirusTotal
+3. Using non-OS tools
 4. Using any other method

 Feel free to contribute and/or discuss presented ideas.